How To Spot Skin Cancer

 Those at risk

 For both types of cancer, those with outdoor jobs; those with fair skin; and those with previous UV treatments may be at risk.
 For squamous cell carcinoma, older people and those with compromised immune systems may also be at risk.

-Skin cancer treatment depends on the type you have, which areas are affected and how long you’ve had it.
+Treatment depends on the type of skin cancer you have, which areas are affected, and how long you’ve left it untreated.
 Treatment may involve scraping, cutting or freezing the cells.
 Other skin cancer treatments, such as radiotherapy and chemotherapy, are generally for more advanced cancers.
-For basal cell carcinoma, creams and phototherapy may also be prescribed.
-Our dermatologist can talk you through your options.
+For basal cell carcinoma, topical creams and phototherapy may also be prescribed.
+Our dermatologist will talk you through your options during your consultation.